Here’s All You need to know about Real Estate Non-Convertible Debentures

 Unlike convertible debentures, Non-Convertible Debentures cannot be converted to equity shares.
 This is justified by the higher interest rates on the NCDs.
 Investors can invest in NCDs through secured and unsecured NCDs discussed in detail in the following section.

-Types of Non-Convertible Debentures
+What Are The Types of Non-Convertible Debentures?

 As the name suggests, secured NCDs are safer investments as the assets of the company back them.
 In any unforeseen events that lead to the company defaults, you can liquidate the company’s assets and recover your money.
 The interest rates offered on these NCDs are low as compared to the unsecured NCDs due to the less risk involved in the investment.
 As the real estate developers have to maintain a security cover of twice or thrice the amount borrowed, secured NCDs mitigate the investment risks.